 In accordance with Tables 2-1 and 2-2, grass samples are collected monthly at two indicator locations onsite near the site boundary (Stations 7 and 15) and at one control station located about 17 miles WSW from the plant (Station 37).
 Gamma isotopic analyses are performed on the samples.
-During 2007, three samples out of the 24 samples collected at the indicator stations were positive for the man-made radionuclide, Cs-137.
-The average of the three positive indicator samples was 20.2 pCi/kg-wet.
-None of the 12 samples collected at the control stations was positive for Cs-137.
-The levels seen at the indicator stations could potentially be attributed to plant effluents.
+During 2008, three samples out of the 24 samples collected at the indicator stations were positive for the manmade radionuclide, Cs-137.
+The average of the three positive indicator samples was 24.6 pCi/kg-wet.
+The two positive values for Cs-137 at the control station were 41.9 pCi/kg-wet and 82.3 pCi/kg-wet and were higher than any of the three values seen at the indicator stations.
 However, Cs-137 is often detected in environmental samples as a result of atmospheric weapons testing and the Chernobyl incident.